fybrik/fybrik/site/docs/contribute/modules.md

 ### Configuration

 Modules receive the parameters that define the configuration needed for the module (such as data asset connection information, required transformations, and so on) as Helm chart values.
-An example of parameters passed and the format for the values.yaml can be found in the [Helm chart](#Module-Helm-Chart) section.
+The list of the parameters passed, and an example of parameters passed, can be found in the [Helm values passed to the module](#helm-values-passed-to-the-module) section.

-To read the parameters, most modules define a conf.yaml file that grabs the relevant values defined in the values.yaml, and is copied to the environment of the module container.
+To read the parameters, most modules define a conf.yaml file that grabs the relevant Helm values, and is copied to the environment of the module container.

 An example of a conf.yaml of the AirByte module can be found [here](https://github.com/fybrik/airbyte-module/blob/main/helm/abm/files/conf.yaml).
-An example of a conif.py file of the AirByte module that reads the parameters can be found [here](https://github.com/fybrik/airbyte-module/blob/main/abm/config.py)
+An example of a conif.py file of the AirByte module that reads the parameters can be found [here](https://github.com/fybrik/airbyte-module/blob/main/abm/config.py).

-> **NOTE**: Helm values that are passed to the modules, override the default values defined in the values.yaml file.
-Therefore, to add additional parameters to be passed to the module, it is recommended to use and configure a conf.yaml file, and not to add fields or values to the values.yaml file.

 ### Credential management